Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Piazza Venezia| ©Renata Rodrigues

-Spring and autumn are the best times to travel to Rome, as both are transitional seasons where it is not too hot and not too cold.
+Spring and autumn are the best times to travel to Rome, as both are transitional seasons where it's not too hot and not too cold.
 The days have more daylight hours but the temperatures are mild, which is perfect for outdoor sightseeing and walking the streets of the city seeing its beautiful and ancient monuments.

-Thus, if you have not yet chosen the time to travel to Rome, I recommend that you choose the months of April and May or September and October for having a mild climate.
+Thus, if you have not yet chosen the time to travel to Rome, I recommend you to choose the months of April and May or September and October for having a mild climate.
 In addition, it is mid-season for tourism so you will find good deals on accommodation.

-Book your skip the line tickets to the Vatican
+Book your skip-the-line tickets to the Vatican

 2. Visiting Rome in spring, mild temperatures and colorful nature

-One of the views from the Garden of Oranges| ©Eden, Janine and Jim
+One of the views from the Orange Garden| ©Eden, Janine and Jim

-One of the views from the Garden of Oranges| ©Eden, Janine and Jim
+One of the views from the Orange Garden| ©Eden, Janine and Jim

 Tourist crowds in spring